apache/mxnet/docs/tutorials/basic/symbol.md

 composed_net.list_arguments()
 ```

-In the preceding example, *net* is used as a function to apply to an existing
+In this example, *net* composed from the existing symbol referenced by *net*,
-symbol *net*, and the resulting *composed_net* will replace the original
-argument *data* with *net2*.
+and the resulting *composed_net* will replace the original argument *data* with *net2*.

 Once you start building some bigger networks, you might want to name some
 symbols with a common prefix to outline the structure of your network.
-You can
-use the
+You can use the
 [Prefix](https://github.com/dmlc/mxnet/blob/master/python/mxnet/name.py)
 NameManager as follows: